-The Board currently consists of one Executive Director (Managing Director) and three Non-Executive Directors (including the Chairman).
-The Board considers three of the four Directors to be independent:
+The Board currently consists of two Executive Directors (Managing Director and Executive Director of Corporate) and three Non-Executive Directors (including the Chairman).
+The Board considers three of the five Directors to be independent:

 - Milan Jerkovic (Chairman);

 - Mark Bojanjac; and

 - Ian Clyne.